 1920 - 1930s

 The large number of Pachinian’s studio portraits date from the early 1920s to late 1930s.
 What is immediately striking in these photographs is Pachinian’s penchant for atmospheric lighting, theatrical set-ups and opulent decorative backdrops that clearly gesture to the influence of silent Hollywood melodramas and European fashion photography of the 1920s.
-Ramses’ clientele, however, was primarily made up of affluent or middle-class Egyptians who wanted to evince an image of aristocratic pedigree, sexual desirability and cultural progressivity.
+This was to be expected, since Ramses’ clientele, was primarily made up of affluent or middle-class Egyptians who wanted to evince an image of aristocratic pedigree, sexual desirability and cultural progressivity.
 This heightened performativity of Pachinian’s portraits prefigures the more elaborate aesthetic experiments of later photographers such as Angelo and Van Leo.

 1) ‘Armenians in Egypt – Cairo’, https://bluebirdmaps.com/2017/11/11/armenians-in-egypt-cairo/